SharifdotG/CSE-205/Mid Solve/Fall 22.md

 # CSE 205 Mid Solve - Fall 2022

-## 1.
+## 1

 ### a.
 To organize the information of students at U. A. High School, we can use an array-based data structure.
 We can create an array where each element corresponds to a student's unique ID, and the value at each index represents their power score.
-Here's a pseudocode to illustrate this:
+Here's a pseudocode to illustrate this

 ```python
 # Define an array to store power scores for each student